 This definition was developed in 1973 by John Kappas, hypnotherapist and creator of the Hypnosis Motivation Institute.

 a technique rather similar in some regards to some variations of hypnotherapy, declared that they had actually modelled the work of Erickson extensively and absorbed it into their technique.
 Weitzenhoffer contested whether NLP bears any authentic resemblance to Erickson’s work.
 Nevertheless, it is widely understood and accepted that by mixing NLP, psychotherapy and clinical hypnotherapy, the results can be substantial and impactful.
-As a qualified NLP specialist Paul Smith from Norwest wellbeing delivers this technique to clients
+As a qualified NLP specialist Paul Smith from Norwest wellbeing delivers this technique to individuals

 David Lesser (1928– 2001) was the originator of what is today understood by the term “curative hypnotherapy”.
 It was he who first saw the possibility of discovering the causes of people’s signs by using a mix of hypnosis, IMR and a technique of specific questioning that he began to check out.
 Rather than attempt to bypass the subconscious info as Janet had actually done, he realised the need- and developed the procedure- to remedy the incorrect info.
-Lesser’s understanding around the logicality and simplicity of how the subconscious caused the development of the methodical treatment utilised today at Norwest Wellbeing, and it is his work and knowledge that underpins the therapy and is all about why the term “Lesserian” was used and trademarked.
+Lesser’s understanding around the logicality and simplicity of how the subconscious caused the creation of the methodical treatment utilised today at Norwest Wellbeing, and it is his work and knowledge that underpins the therapy and is all about why the term “Lesserian” was used and trademarked.

-Hypnotherapy professional Dr Peter Marshall, former Principal of the London School of Hypnotherapy and Psychotherapy Ltd. and author of A Handbook of Hypnotherapy, developed the Trance Theory of Mental Illness, which offers that people struggling with stress and anxiety depression, or particular other sort of neuroses, are already residing in a hypnotic trance.
+Hypnotherapy professional Dr Peter Marshall, former Principal of the London School of Hypnotherapy and Psychotherapy Ltd. and author of A Handbook of Hypnotherapy, developed the Trance Theory of Mental Illness, which offers that people struggling with anxiety depression, or particular other sort of neuroses, are already residing in a trance.
 So the hypnotherapist does not require to induce them, however rather to make them understand this and assist lead them out of it.